Meet The Lab

 Mary Kay Lobo, PhD

 Mary Kay was born and raised in Los Angeles, California.
 She received her B.S. in Biology with an minor in Anthropology at UCLA.
 She stayed on at UCLA for her P.h.D in Neuroscience in X. William Yang's Lab.
 She then moved to Dallas, Texas to start her Postdoc with Eric Nestler at UT Southwestern and one year later moved with the Nestler lab to Mount Sinai School of Medicine in New York City, NY.
-Mary Kay joined the department of Anatomy and Neurobiology in 2011.
-When she is not busy with science she is hanging out with her rescue pups, Maisie and Loki.
+Mary Kay joined the department of Neurobiology in 2011.
+When she is not busy with science she is hanging out with her pups, Maisie and Loki.

 Lab Manager